Cassandra’s work is grounded in the belief that philanthropic work is most effective in partnership with, rather than merely on behalf of, community.

 csb philanthropic solutions partners with communities and organizations, helping leaders work across boundaries to create lasting change.

-In service of this, she works with groups to:
+In service of this, Cassandra works with groups to:

 Translate between sectors, issue areas, and roles to promote shared understanding

 Create space for difficult conversations that help to make assumptions explicit and address adaptive challenges